If you’ve ever been the victim of an insect bite, you know how unpleasant the experience can be.

 6. Sand Flies

-Sand flies are small types of insects that bite that can be found in sandy or rocky areas.
+Sand flies are small insects that bite and can be found in sandy or rocky areas.

-They usually prefer warmer climates and tend to bite during the day or at night.
+They usually prefer warmer climates and bite during the day or at night.

-Sand flies can cause a number of irritating skin reactions, such as red bumps and itching, and may also transmit diseases such as leishmaniasis.
+Sand flies can cause irritating skin reactions, such as red bumps and itching, and may transmit leishmaniasis.

 To prevent sand fly bites, use insect repellent when outdoors, avoid going out during peak times, and wear long sleeves and pants.